wascc/wascc-dev-site/content/docs/lattice/using.md

 ## Introducing the Leafcar

 A **_leafcar_** is a portmanteau of `leaf node` and `sidecar`.
 Leaf node refers to running a NATS server as a leaf node, while [sidecar](https://www.oreilly.com/library/view/designing-distributed-systems/9781491983638/ch02.html) refers to running that NATS server bound to the loopback adapter (`127.0.0.1`) where it is not listening on any external IP address.
-The default mode of accessing the lattice message bus is through simple authentication against the NATS server running on the local loopback (there is usually one per `node` (either physical or virtual)), but you can supply configuration or environment variables that can do things like point to a fixed address for NATS, authenticate with signed tokens, etc.
+The default mode of accessing the lattice message bus is through anonymous access to the NATS server running on the local loopback (there is usually one per `node` (either physical or virtual)), but you can supply configuration or environment variables that can do things like point to a fixed address for NATS, authenticate with signed tokens, etc.

 The immediate benefit of the **_leafcar_** is that all traffic is optimized for local delivery.
-Unless there is a subscriber to an invocation on the other side of the leaf node, no traffic will leave.
+Unless there is a subscriber to an invocation on the other side of the leaf node, no traffic will leave that node.
 This means that you have full control over how much or little of your traffic flows across to different portions of your infrastructure.
 You can choose your logical traffic segmentation regardless of the underlying physical network topology.

 ## Forming a Lattice